DalcqArnaud/getflixProject/Readme.md

 ### Technologies

-To be able to host a web site with a database, we foudn the solution to make the database remote and not local.
+To be able to host a web site with a database, we found the solution to make the database remote and not local.
 We are expecting to be able to achieve this by using [Mongodb](https://www.mongodb.com/atlas/database) to make our database remote and then hosting the web site using [Heroku](https://www.heroku.com/).
 To get the movie datas we are using [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).

 ### Design & style